muggy8/mobile-debug/readme.md

 	</tr>
 </table>

 The XHR tab is read only. it shows you a list of calls the current page has made and clicking on them will allow you to view it's response.
-The viewer doesn't attempt to prettify anything so what you see is what was recieved.
+The viewer doesn't attempt to prettify anything so what you see is what was received.

-You can alternatively click on stats to view the headers sent and headers recieved as well as a good slew of other options that you may find useful if they are sent (eg request body)
+You can alternatively click on stats to view the headers sent and headers received as well as a good slew of other options that you may find useful if they are sent (eg request body)

 <img src="https://i.imgur.com/hHblcYZ.png">